-No matter where you are, creating and running a successful business is a tough endeavour.
+No matter where you are, building and running a successful business is tough.

-That’s why an economy that implements the right regulations and structure facilitates the ease of doing business for entrepreneurs.
-As a result, entrepreneurs in such economies have greater chances of success.
+That’s why economies that implement the right regulations and structure are critical for entrepreneurs and the ease of doing business.
+Entrepreneurs in such economies have greater chances of success.

 This leads to an important question: what is the ease of doing business?

-With economies looking for more effective ways of improving the ease of doing business, blockchain is proving to be the technology with the biggest potential to achieve this goal.
+With economies looking for more effective ways of improving the ease of doing business, blockchain technology offers the greatest potential to achieve this.
 According to Gartner, business value added by blockchain will exceed $3.1 trillion by 2030.

 Although the ease of doing business index does not consider every possible factor that affects businesses, here are the nine vital factors it does consider:

-With the features of regulated blockchain, these processes can become easier and effectively improve business operations.
+With the features of regulated blockchain, these processes can become easier and by extension, improve business operations.

-Blockchain became popular in the financial market, but can be applied to virtually every other industry.
+Blockchain originally became popular in the financial market but can be applied to every other industry.
 In 2017, Kasey Panetta said the following about blockchain:

 “The technology holds the promise to change industries, and although the conversation often surrounds financial opportunities, blockchain has many potential applications in government, healthcare, content distribution, supply chain and more.”